onpremdiag/SharePoint/docs/Installation.md

 <img src="./media/releaserepo.png" alt="Releases" height="563" width="585"/>

 ## Which version should I download?

-> Which version do I download?
+Which version do I download?
-You will notice that there are two (2) versions for each release

-	- 2.0.yymm.ddrrrr
-	- 2.1.yymm.ddrrrr
+You will see multiple version of OPD available to you.

 The release/version number can be interpreted as follows: